State's deaths rise by 93, lowest in 2 months; cases' increase 5,065 second-lowest in 3 months

 Florida's cases are 6.6 percent of the total infections in the U.S. The state comprises 6.5 percent of the U.S. population.

 Since the first two cases were announced nine months ago on March 1, Florida's total has surged to 8.7 percent of the state's 21.48 million population, 29th in cases per million.
-In average cases per 100,000 over the last seven days, Florida is in ninth at 27.4 with New York City No. 1 at 51.9 (separate from rest of state, which is 31.7) according to the Centers for Disease Control and Prevention.
+In average cases per 100,000 over the last seven days, Florida is in 10th at 27.2 with New York City No. 1 at 50.3 (separate from rest of state, which is 30.9) according to the Centers for Disease Control and Prevention.

 State and county increases represent fatalities received by the state and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 201 Jan.
 22.